ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 #### Syntax of a Format String {#cli-formatted-queries-syntax}

-The query formatted by the standard method.
-Values that you want to put into the query from the app parameters place in parenthessis and format as follows:
+Format a query by the standard method.
+Values that you want to put into the query from the app parameters place in braces and format as follows:

 ```
 {<name>:<structure>}
 ```

-- `name` — Identifier of a placeholder, that should be used in app parameters as `--param_name = value`.
+- `name` — Identifier of a placeholder that should be used in app parameter as `--param_name = value`.
 - `structure` — A way of treating app parameter value.
-For example, a structure like `(integer, ('string', integer))` can be formated as `Tuple(UInt8, Tuple(String, UInt8))` (or using other [integer](../data_types/int_uint.md) types).
+For example, a structure like `(integer, ('string', integer))` can be formatted as `Tuple(UInt8, Tuple(String, UInt8))` (or using other [integer](../data_types/int_uint.md) types).

 #### Example